toptal/picasso/README.md

 This repository is the home for all of Toptal's reusable UI, split up into distinct monorepo packages distributed through NPM:

 - [@toptal/picasso](./packages/picasso/README.md) - core UI building blocks
-- [@toptal/picasso-lab](./packages/picasso-lab/README.md) - new components are added here first to battle tests them and iron out their APIs
 - [@toptal/picasso-charts](./packages/picasso-charts/README.md) - reusable charts, based on `recharts`
 - [@toptal/picasso-forms](./packages/picasso-forms/README.md) - a form solution, based on `react-final-form`
 - [@toptal/picasso-codemod](./packages/picasso-codemod/README.md) - scripts that help developers migrate to the latest version